 The Severn Trent Environmental Protection Scheme (STEPS)

-The Severn Trent Environmental Protection Scheme (STEPS) initiative offers farmers financial and technical support to invest in tailored solutions, ranging from watercourse fencing to sediment traps, with the aim of helping to protect watercourses from pollution.
-Our agricultural advisors visit farmers, attend shows and organise events to share knowledge on relevant tequniques.
+The Severn Trent Environmental Protection Scheme (STEPS) offers farmers financial and technical support to invest in tailored solutions, ranging from arable grass margins and watercourse fencing to improved troughs and cover crops, with the aim of helping to protect watercourses from pollution.
+It also offers biodiversity grants including payments for enhancement of existing grassland and creation of wildflower margins.
+Our agricultural advisors speak to and visit farmers, attend shows, and organise events to share knowledge on relevant techniques.
+They also help feed into the development of the scheme with the Severn Trent Catchment Team.

 Find out more about the STEPS scheme.